Narcissism, or Narcissistic Personality Disorder (NPD), is on the rise.

 It’s not uncommon for a narcissist to constantly be searching for ways to change their life around with little consideration for how they might affect others around them.

-In fact, if they experience any kind of negativity from others as a result of their constant changing, they are likely to see it as a personal attack on them and their happiness.
+In fact, if they experience any kind of negativity from others as a result of their constantly changes, they are likely to see it as a personal attack on them and their happiness.

 Recognizing These Signs of a Narcissist